 As well as being healthier you’ll look healthier too.
 Research has found that office plants can reduce dry skin by 20%.

 Aloe Vera plants are great for the brighter office.
 Position the plant near a window and enjoy the visual appeal, while if you want to you can use the gel from the inside of the leaves to moisturise dry hands.

 Spider Plants make a great office addition as they are perfect for high shelves.
 They thrive in partial sun or shade so are perfect all year round.
 Low-maintenance, spider plants can withstand watering infrequently, simply keep your spider plant in an appropriate sized pot or hanging basket and enjoy.

 Image credit: Ali Express

 Cactus plants can be perfect for an office space – ideal for individual desk plants, they are robust and require minimal watering.
-Hardy and air-purifying, a cactus is an easy way to enrich your work space.
+Hardy and air-purifying, a cactus is an easy way to enrich your workspace.

 Ivy is a beautiful office plant that grows long tendrils of leaves that can be arranged how you so wish.
 You can train the leaves to grow in various directions to decorate your desk space as you please.

-The rubber plant is a tough specie that can withstand minimal light – unlike many other species of its size.
+The rubber plant is a tough species that can withstand minimal light – unlike many other species of its size.
 It also survives in colder temperatures and is an effective toxin cleaner, an effortless all-round office plant that will add the splash of green your office needs.